Back ] Home ] Next ]

 In order to subscribe to his newsletter send him an e-mail request at matloff@cs.ucdavis.edu.

-BrainSavers is a creation of Gene A. Nelson, Ph.D.
+BrainSavers is another e-mail newsletter that is published by Gene A. Nelson, Ph.D.
 Since earning his doctorate, his position has been eliminated at eight different employers.
 As he approached age 40, he was informed by prospective employers that he was "overqualified," which he has learned is thinly - disguised age discrimination.
 Since 1980, he has been active in the area of science and public policy.
 He has testified before congress on the problems created by the H-1B program.

 Our government tells us that H-1Bs are to be used to fill technical positions.
 Lakireddy Bali Reddy, the 62-year-old Berkeley pimp put a whole new dimension on the definition of "technical" by including underaged Indian sex workers.
 These lolitas have certain skills, ahem, that are very, extremely technical in nature.
 Or perhaps it is because they work technical workers?